 Cost of accommodation in Angola

 The high cost of accommodation in Angola is due to a notable gulf between supply and demand.
 Low supply and a lack of secure housing have driven up rental prices.
 Nevertheless, most expats will have their accommodation provided and paid for by their employers.
-If not, factoring this cost in during your salary negotiations is important.
+If not, factoring this cost in during your salary negotiations is essential.

 Cost of transport in Angola

 The cost of transport in Angola can vary considerably, depending on the method and distance.
-While public transport is affordable, the system is not without its issues: overcrowding and irregular service can make it an unreliable choice.
+While public transport is affordable, the system is not without issues: overcrowding and irregular service can make it an unreliable choice.

 Cost of groceries in Angola